It’s that time of year again, and many new empty nesters are sending a fledgling off to college for the first time.

 “To stay busy, I dove straight into cleaning up our daughters room — and straight down memory lane.
 I ended up surrounded by a bunch of her friends’ unreturned borrowed clothes, Kleenex and a heavy dose of self pity.“

-3. Don’t expect access to grades.
+3. Don’t expect access to grades or other information.
 This awakening came our way when we thought we’d receive a report card after first semester midterm exams.
 As involved parents we were accustomed to seeing grades every quarter, and relied heavily on them for guidance, planning and encouragement.
 We didn’t expect the old sign-the-report-card routine, but it sure seemed like we were important enough participants in the university process to warrant a peek at a progress report.

 Wrong.
 College students are protected by the Family Educational Rights and Privacy Act (FERPA) which expressly forbids a college or university from disclosing grades to parents.